ImperialDyson/SummerShow/2019/collections/_pages/about.md

 ---
 title: The Show
-subtitle: The SummerShow is an occasion to interact with an amazingly diverse range of innovations; from robots and 4D printing through to conscious fashion and behaviour changing rituals.
+subtitle: The Summer Show is an occasion to interact with an amazingly diverse range of innovations from robots and 4D printing through to conscious fashion and behaviour changing rituals.
 description:
 featured_image: /images/about/about_hero.jpg
 ---

 ![](/images/about/about_hero.jpg)

 The Dyson School of Design Engineering is housed in the newly refurbished Edwardian Baroque former South Kensington Post Office.
-Exhibitions of cutting edge innovation will include projects from our graduating MEng students, those from the double masters with the RCA in Global Innovation Design and Innovation Design Engineering.
+Exhibitions of cutting edge innovation will include projects from our graduating MEng students, and those from Global Innovation Design and Innovation Design Engineering (both double Master's programs in collaboration with the RCA).
 We will also be showcasing design engineering research.

 ## Schedule